2015samtaylor/Email_Scraper/README.md

-# Email Scraper and DB Update (MS-SQL)
+# Automated Email Campaign

-This Python codebase is broken up into 3 parts, Scraping Emails, Sending Emails, and MS-SQL Diagram/Blueprints
+This Python codebase is broken up into 3 parts, Scraping Emails, Sending Emails, and MS-SQL/MySQL operations, Diagram/Blueprints.
+The contacts are retrieved from an existing MySQL db, and the email data is sent to a MS-SQL db hosted in AWS.

-**Sending Emails Documentation**
+**Sending Emails Overview**

-This script automates the process of sending personalized emails to a list of contacts for an email campaign.
-Here's a concise overview:
+This script automates the process of sending customized HTML emails.
+Once the email contacts are available they are passed through a loop which utilizes an SMTP connection, and passes in the template for each email.

-1. **Imports:**
-   - Essential libraries and modules are imported, including `pandas` for data handling, `numpy` for numerical operations, and custom modules for database operations and email sending.

-2. **Data Preparation:**
-   - Reads a CSV file containing information about schools, contacts, and email paths.
-   - Temporarily modifies email addresses for testing purposes.

-3. **Email Sending Process:**
-   - Iterates through the rows of the dataset.
-   - Creates a unique identifier for each email using the UUID library.
-   - Checks if an email address has already been processed to avoid duplication.
-   - Gathers data for database storage and sends personalized emails using the `send_mail` function.
-   - Generates a DataFrame with campaign details to create an initial baseline, and record what emails have been sent to who

-4. **Database Connection:**
-   - Specifies the database connection details for the SQL database.

-5. **Database Interaction:**
-   - Creates a `DatabaseConnector` instance with the specified connection details.
-   - Sends the email campaign data to the 'email_history' table using the `send` method.

-This script streamlines the process of conducting email campaigns, facilitating efficient tracking and management of sent emails in a SQL database.
+There is an available option within all emails to opt out of future email campaigns.

 -----------------------------------------------------------------------------

-**Scraping Emails Documentation**
+**Scraping Emails Overview**

-This script automates the extraction and organization of email responses for storage in a SQL database.
+This script automates the extraction and organization of email responses for storage in a MS-SQL database.
 Here's a brief overview:

-1. **Imports:**
-   - Essential libraries and modules are imported, including `logging` for file-based logging, `pandas` for data handling, and custom modules for scraping and database operations.

-2. **Logging Configuration:**
-   - Configures logging to capture timestamped log messages in "Email_Scraper.log."

-3. **Main Function - `process`:**
-   - Takes parameters for the subject line, email address, and password.
-   - Scrapes inbox and outbox messages related to the specified subject.
-   - Processes and cleanses the data, combining it into a formatted dataframe.
-   - Specifies database connection details and creates a `DatabaseConnector` instance.
-   - Appends new records to the database and updates the 'reply_thread' column.
-   - Returns dataframes: `inbox`, `outbox`, `thread`, and `new_records`.

-4. **Function Execution:**
-   - Executes the `process` function with specific parameters and stores returned dataframes.
+The parameters for scraping are subject line, and start date.
+These two are taken into account within the SMTP connection to search the inbox and outbox for given email data.
+Once data has been queried, it is separated into 3 sections, inbox, outbox, and thread.
+Thread pairs any responses from sent messages, and uses (NLP) natural language processing to assess if feedback was positive or negative.

+All new emails sent, received are accounted for in the MS-SQL db.

+Any emails sent out which get sent back due to a defective email are logged to the DB as unsubscribed.
+The process checks through all distinct subject lines in order to be up to date.